Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/examples-moderate-topo.md

 to as a data-tier server.
 A separate server hosts the SharePoint Web application that Team Foundation Server uses, and another server hosts the instance of SQL Server Reporting Services that Team Foundation Server uses.
-The portal for each team project is hosted on the SharePoint Web application.
+The portal for each project is hosted on the SharePoint Web application.
 Therefore, the administrator must configure permissions for the users of that project on that Web application.
 The same consideration applies to configuring permission for users in SQL